sourcegraph/learn/README.md

 ### Code

-When working with code blocks, we use two components: `<Highlighter>` anbd `<OutputHighlighter>`. `<Highlighter>` includes language syntax highlighting and copy functionality, so we use this when we want to add code to a tutorial in a particular language (including `bash`).
+When working with code blocks, we use two components: `<Highlighter>` and `<OutputHighlighter>`. `<Highlighter>` includes language syntax highlighting and copy functionality, so we use this when we want to add code to a tutorial in a particular programming language (including `bash`).
 We can also pass a `matcher` prop to the component, to highlight particular parts of the code for emphasis (the emphasized code is styled as a `<mark>` element).

 The `<Highlighter>` component looks like this: